ErikOnBike/CodeParadise/README.md

 The remote code execution capabilities of CodeParadise can be used to create WebApplications, remote worker instances, mobile applications, etc.

-To create WebApplications a small part of MVP (Model View Presenter) is implemented in the Counter Example.
+To create WebApplications MVP (Model View Presenter) is implemented in the Presentation Example.
 It is based on [WebComponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and more specifically it uses the HTML templates technology.
 The idea is to create a full set of components/widgets to create full featured web applications.
 All under the control of a Smalltalk application.

 For mobile applications for example, the following could be done:
 * load a ClientEnvironment with all application code (can be done dynamically and include all kinds of tests)
 * execute code to remove the ClientEnvironment's Communicator (disconnecting it from the ServerEnvironment) and test code
-* save the ClientEnvironment image (currently not working because of tiny image format, but seems fixable ;-)
+* save the ClientEnvironment image (currently only supported for Pharo 10 and up)
 * use the saved image stand-alone in a mobile application (combine with SqueakJS VM into single package)

 ## Compatibility

 The means of installing (Compiled) code in the ClientEnvironment is by sending the relevant bytecode.
 The current implementation assumes that both the ServerEnvironment and the ClientEnvironment share the same bytecode set.
 Since the ClientEnvironment is running on SqueakJS VM, only bytecode sets supported by SqueakJS VM are usable.
 Currently Pharo 8, 9, 10 and 11 are supported.
 Active development is on P11 and at some point support for P8 and P9 will be dropped because of the non-standard process of creating the tiny Smalltalk image which runs in the browser.
-From P10 onwards this is standardized using [TinyBootstrap](https://github.com/ErikOnBike/TinyBootstrap)
+From P10 onwards this is standardized using [TinyBootstrap](https://github.com/ErikOnBike/TinyBootstrap).

 There is no explicit list of supported browsers at the moment.
 Please use a recent browser version.
 If you have trouble using (the pre-Chrome based) Microsoft Edge, please consider switching to Chrome, Firefox or one of the derivatives.